User IDs

 As email addresses have to be in angle brackets, they are identifiable.
 Other use cases may have different conventions.

-In Public Key Cryptography User IDs are not needed.
-Encryption, decryption, signing and verification are not using the information supplied in a User ID.
-User IDs are meant as markers to allow for a key retrieval or identification without having to resort to fingerprints.
-As such they are included in keys and certificates - their untaintedness is ensured by signatures also contained in the key or certificate.
-There is no limit in the number of User IDs a key or certificate can contain.
+In public key cryptography, User IDs are not needed.
+Encryption, decryption, signing, and verification do not use the information supplied in a User ID.
+User IDs are meant as markers to allow for a key retrieval or human identification without having to resort to fingerprints.
+As such, they are included in keys and certificates—their integrity is ensured by signatures also contained in the key or certificate.
+There is no limit to the number of User IDs a key or certificate can contain.

 Removing a User ID from a key is complex.
-While it's technically possible to strip a User ID from a key, once the corresponding certificate got disseminated it's impossible to call that back.
-Then a User ID has to be revoked, it will stay in the key with a revocation certificate added.
-The revocation will also be part of certificates generated from that key, giving the software processing these certificates a hint on how to handle that User ID (such as ignoring it).
+While it's technically possible to strip a User ID from a key, once the corresponding certificate has been distributed, it's impossible to recall them.
+The solution is to revoke the User ID, and the record of its revocation will stay in the key along with a revocation certificate.
+The revocation will also be included in certificates generated from that key, giving software processing these certificates a hint as to how to handle that User ID (such as ignoring it).